 - Free luggage storage in Kathmandu while you are on trek

 - Medical Kit Bag

 - All necessary taxes

 - Monuments & Monastery fees/entrance fees for the Kathmandu sightseeing

 - personal gear for the trek

-- Lunch And dinner while you are in Katmandu and except the fare well dinner
+- Lunch And dinner while you are in Katmandu and except the Porter service if require

 - tips for porter and guide

 Below are our fixed trip starting dates.
 If you want to travel on a different date, we can arrange that.

 This trip can also be customized as per your need.
 Tell us about your requirements and what you expect from the trip, and we will help you design a trip with comfortable itinerary to best meet your needs.